This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Growth Spurts

-- Maintain ideal temperatures to support healthy development and appetite
+- Maintain ideal temperatures (85–90°F) to support metabolism and appetite during development phases

 Environmental Causes of Appetite Loss